slacgismo/gismo-cloud-deploy/README.md

 ### Read error/logs files

-This program save all the output in a logs files.
-It also separate error output into a error file.
+This program saves all the output in a logs files.
+It separates error output into a error file.
 Developers can check the error of previous run-time in this error file.

 ### Read DLQ